Paul Marazzi: Post A1

-After a1, Marazzi hosted the Andy Cole Children's Foundation (now All Star Kids) on 26 April 2003 together with Jo Good.
-He turned down the offer to appear in I'm a Celebrity...
+After A1, Marazzi hosted the Andy Cole Children's Foundation (now All Star Kids) on 26 April 2003 together with Jo Good.
+He turned down an offer to appear in I'm a Celebrity...
 Get Me out of Here! in 2004.
-In mid-2005, Paul was interviewed in Spain for Fame Games where he talked about the life being in a1.
-The interview was aired on 31 July 2006 and also played (partly) two of his unreleased songs namely If I Could Be King and Lifted.
-Marazzi also revealed that he will be touring Germany with Spencer Davis Group.
+In mid-2005, Marazzi was interviewed in Spain for Fame Games where he talked about life being in A1.
+The interview was aired on 31 July 2006 and also played (partly) two of his unreleased songs, namely "If I Could Be King" and "Lifted".
+Marazzi also revealed that he would be touring Germany with the Spencer Davis Group.

-In late 2011, Marazzi was rehearsing/recording with Nobby in his previous bands (Snagsby now known as Audio Tracer) studio in Sunderland and Paul has formed a new band called Blue Eyed Soul.
+In late 2011, Marazzi was rehearsing/recording with Nobby in his previous band's (Snagsby now known as Audio Tracer) studio in Sunderland and had formed a new band called Blue Eyed Soul.
 His father announced the news to his fans on Facebook.
 Just recently, he just become a Patron for MACY (Music and Arts for Creative Youth).

 In August 2009, A1 reunited as a trio in Norway for a TV show after Marazzi refused to rejoin the band.
-In 2013, he was invited to take part on The Big Reunion (series 2) with a1 but Marazzi refused again to rejoin the band as he wanted to meet up in private instead.
-Marazzi made a tweet attacking the band prior to the series.
-It was after a misunderstanding between him and the band.
+In 2013, he was invited to take part in The Big Reunion with A1 but Marazzi refused to rejoin again as he wanted to meet up in private instead.
+Marazzi made a tweet attacking the band prior to the series; it was after a misunderstanding between him and the band.

-He later released a song called Eleven Years which states how he really feels about the band.
-The song was officially released on 25 March 2014 and is available on iTunes.
+He later released a song called "Eleven Years" which states how he really feels about the band.
+The song was officially released on 25 March 2014 on iTunes.
 Another song was planned to be released with an accompanying video and was already recorded, but Marazzi later shelved the idea as he prefers live singing.

-On 30 November 2014, while A1 was performing in Newcastle for the Big Reunion Boyband Tour, Paul tweeted to ask everyone to stop saying nasty things about his ex-bandmates.
+On 30 November 2014, while A1 was performing in Newcastle for the Big Reunion Boyband Tour, Marazzi tweeted to ask everyone to stop saying nasty things about his ex-bandmates.
 This would make people wonder if they have patched things up.
-With this tweet it is presumed that he just wanted A1 fans (old and new) to be quiet and to leave him alone.
+With this tweet it was presumed that he just wanted A1 fans (old and new) to be quiet and to leave him alone.

-Marazzi was working as a cabinet maker based in Northumberland, and singing part-time with a wedding band called Hip Operations.
-Marazzi joined after his stint with the band for It's A Disco Night in late 2012.
-He has recently worked with the Overtones, Damage, S Club, and 5ive.
+Marazzi worked as a cabinet maker based in Northumberland, and sang part-time with a wedding band called Hip Operations.
+Marazzi joined after his stint with the band for It's a Disco Night in late 2012.
+He also worked with the Overtones, Damage, S Club, and 5ive.

 Reunion with A1

 On 22 July 2017, Marazzi met with his former bandmates in Newcastle and discussed possibilities of a reunion.
 The meeting was kept secret until Ben Adams posted a photo of him and Marazzi taken in Sunderland in September that same year.
-The band later on revealed that a reunion with Marazzi is happening upon the announcement of their Southeast Asian Tour in October 2018.
+The band later on revealed that a reunion with Marazzi was happening upon the announcement of their Southeast Asian Tour in October 2018.